gsmolinski/shinybreakpoint/README.md

 breakpoint anymore (to set it again, modal dialog delivered by `shinybreakpoint` must be use again).
-There is, however, case when it could look like the breakpoint persist - during the debug mode, the app still runs and the objects in `UI` can be use.
+There is, however, case when it could look like the breakpoint persist - during the debug mode, the app still runs (i.e. user interface is available, so e.g. `input`s can be changed) - the objects in `UI` can be use (but the app itself is not computing anything during the debug mode).
 If we take as an example our example above, we could notice the following behavior: set the breakpoint on `input$num1` line, activate it and during the debug mode, change the `input$num1` in the app - then when we press `c` in the debug mode (to continue execution of code to the end of block and then exit),